Accent Reduction Online - Get Rid of Your Accent Now

 Then, using the IPA, I'll show you the techniques which will allow you to produce vowel sounds just like native speakers do.

 After that, I'll tell you about the consonants.
-More specifically, I'll give you the necessary information for you to be able to articulate consonants that may cause you problems if they're not present in your native language.
+More specifically, I'll give you the necessary information for you to be able to articulate consonants that may cause you problems.

-Finally, to put the finishing touches on your new and improved way of speaking, I'll briefly explain how to use the other symbols of the IPA, which add characteristics to language sounds such as lexical stress, tones, and length.
+Finally, to put the finishing touches on your new and improved way of speaking, I'll briefly explain how to use the other symbols of the IPA, which represent the characteristics of language sounds such as lexical stress, tones, and length.

 Phonetics - Understanding Sounds to Pronounce Them Better